openaps/docs/docs/docs/walkthrough/phase-2/oref0-setup.md

 If you do not see the screen above, or see error messages, try running it multiple times.
 It will not hurt to run this multiple times.

-(Interested in the development repositories?
-[See this shell script.](https://raw.githubusercontent.com/openaps/docs/master/scripts/quick-src.sh))
+(If you need to run the dev versions of decocare or the openaps toolkit, [see this shell script.](https://raw.githubusercontent.com/openaps/docs/master/scripts/quick-src.sh))  This does **not** install oref0 dev: see below if that's what you're looking for.

 ### (If you did the above, skip this and go on to Step 1) Manual Installation